Skip to content

 Store

-Through the accelerated mineralization process that our technology triggers, the CO2 then turns into limestone and is bound to the demolition concrete granules’ pores and surface.
-This happens alongside the recycler’s existing process of processing demolition waste to use to build streets or produce fresh recycled concrete.
+Through the accelerated mineralization process that our technology triggers, the CO2 then turns into limestone and is bound to the granules’ pores and surface.
+This happens alongside the recycler’s existing value chain of processing demolition waste to re-use to build streets or produce recycled concrete.

 4